sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 tags: default
 lastUpdated: 2023-08-23

-# How To: Leverage Parameters and User-Attributes with Sigma Embedding
+# 09: Leverage Parameters and User-Attributes with Sigma Embedding
 <!-- The above name is what appears on the website and is searchable. -->

 ## Overview